Alligator II: The Mutation: Production

-The film began shooting in March of 1990. setting in Echo Park Lake.
+The film began shooting in March 1990. setting in Echo Park Lake.

 Release

 Alligator II: The Mutation was released direct-to-video on December 18, 1991.

 Reception

 The film, given only a very limited theatrical release, received generally negative reviews, with some critics considering it a retread of the first film.
 In a review of the original film, Kim Newman of Empire noted that "Alligator II: The Mutation is less a sequel than a lackluster remake".
 Almar Haflidason of BBC Online wrote that the film lacked "the wit and indeed the scares of the original".